First take whole wheat flour, salt and oil in a mixing bowl or pan. Mix very well.

-Saute the beetroot on a low flame for 5 to 6 minutes, till there is no moisture in them.
+Saute the beetroot on a low heat for 5 to 6 minutes, till there is no moisture in them.
 They will be partly cooked and also appear dry.

-Now add the following seasonings - 1 to 2 green chilies (finely chopped), 1 teaspoon amchur powder or dry pomegranate powder, 1/2 teaspoon garam masala powder and salt as required.
+Now add the following seasonings - finely chopped green chilies, dry mango powder or dry pomegranate powder, garam masala powder and salt as required.

 Mix very well.
-Switch off the flame.
+Switch off the heat.
 Keep the beetroot mixture aside.
 Ensure that there is no water in the stuffing.
 Otherwise the paratha can become soggy while rolling and roasting.